nashcom/nsh-tools/docs/turorial_build_apps_with_openssl.md

 The smaller minimum image also works well for development environments and has much less packet dependencies.
 But it comes with a different packet manager **microdnf** which is very similar to operate then **yum/dnf**.

+The Redhat Enterprise 9.x stack uses glibc 2.34, which offers you best compatibility with other distributions.
+A newer [glibc](https://www.gnu.org/software/libc/) compiled binary would not run on a older glibc version.
+Glibc is basically the C run-time which is the base of every Linux distribution.

 ### Run a new Redhat UBI 9 Minimal container

+The following command line starts a new container and intercatively jumps into the container to allow any kind of operations.
+Because `--rm` is specified, the container is automatically removed on exit.

 ```
 docker run -it --name ubi9-build --rm registry.access.redhat.com/ubi9/ubi-minimal bash